-For any 2020-2021 data cells with N/T values indicate that this school did not test students using the CAASPP Science.
+For any 2020-21 data cells with N/T values indicate that this school did not test students using the CAASPP for Science.

-Subject School School District District State State 2019-20 2020-21 2019-20 2020-21 2019-20 2020-21 Science (grades 5, 8 and high school) N/A 48.15 N/A N/A 28.72
+Subject School School District District State State 2020-21 2021-22 2020-21 2021-22 2020-21 2021-22 Science (grades 5, 8 and high school) 48.15 40.18 2.56 28.5 29.47 is too small for statistical accuracy or to protect student privacy.

-2020-21 CAASPP Test Results in Science by Student Group
+2021-22 CAASPP Test Results in Science by Student Group

 This table displays CAASPP test results in Science by student group for students grades five, eight, and High School.
-For any data cells with N/T values indicate that this school did not test students using the CAASPP Science.
+Double dashes (--) appear in the table when the number of students is ten or less, either because the number of students in this category

 Student Group Total Enrollment Number Tested Percent Tested Percent Not Tested Percent Met or Exceeded

-All Students 56 54 96.43 3.57 48.15
+All Students 123 112 91.06 8.94 40.18

-Female 15 14 93.33 6.67 64.29
+Female 29 25 86.21 13.79 56

-Male 41 40 97.56 2.44 42.50
+Male 94 87 92.55 7.45 35.63

-American Indian or Alaska Native 0 0 0 0 0
+American Indian or Alaska Native

 Asian

 Black or African American

 Filipino

-Hispanic or Latino 35 34 97.14 2.86 41.18
+Hispanic or Latino 75 70 93.33 6.67 37.14

 Native Hawaiian or Pacific Islander 0 0 0 0 0

 Two or More Races

-White 11 11 100.00 0.00 72.73
+White 33 29 87.88 12.12 48.28

 English Learners

 Foster Youth 0 0 0 0 0

 Homeless 0 0 0 0 0

-Military 0 0 0 0 0
+Military

-Socioeconomically Disadvantaged 29 28 96.55 3.45 35.71
+Socioeconomically Disadvantaged 60 54 90 10 37.04

 Students Receiving Migrant Education Services

-Students with Disabilities
+Students with Disabilities 11 6 54.55 45.45

 The Career Technical Education Charter (CTEC) is a public charter high school established by the Fresno County Superintendent of Schools (FCSS) in response to industry demand and a community recognizing the need for a comprehensive high school with a Career Technical Education (CTE) focus.
 CTEC serves a diverse, low-income student population from across Fresno County.
 All CTEC students are preparing for college or careers within a CTE pathway.
 The purpose of CTEC's career pathway programs is to create students who are employable with relevant career education that links core academics to the world of work.
 CTEC has a pathway within the Manufacturing and Product Development industry sector: Machining and Forming Technologies, Welding and Materials Joining, and Product Innovation and Design.
 CTEC also has a pathway within the Building and Construction Trades industry sector: Engineering and Heavy Construction, Mechanical Systems Installation and Repair, and Residential and Commercial Construction.
 CTEC's pathways and program are designed to seamlessly connect students to post secondary education and industry employment.
-Each pathway will provide a scaffolded 9-12 sequence of CTE courses progressing from introduction to concentration and a capstone completion.
+Each pathway will provide a scaffolded 9-12 seguence of CTE courses progressing from introduction to concentration and a capstone completion.
 Students will benefit from an interdisciplinary approach to their education, with uniquely developed curriculum to support both pathway courses and academic core subjects.
-A combination of A-G and dual enrollment courses will feature project-based learning incorporated in curriculum aligned with California CTE Model Curriculum Standards taught by teachers that are highly gualified or meet the minimum qualification as adjunct faculty for community college.
+A combination of A-G and dual enrollment courses will feature project-based learning incorporated in curriculum aligned with California CTE Model Curriculum Standards taught by teachers that are highly qualified or meet the minimum qualification as adjunct faculty for community college.
 Through partnership with the State Center Community College District, students may take dual enrollment courses and earn up to 60 college credits (AA degree in Industrial Technology with an Emphasis in Advanced Manufacturing or Construction) while still in high school.